Color Space is a term you may have come across in your camera settings or post-processing software of choice.

 It refers to the color range that can be displayed by a photograph.
 Typically, your most common choices in color space are sRGB vs Adobe RGB.

 These color spaces are not necessarily interchangeable, so it’s important to know their differences.
 Each choice is more appropriate in some situations than others.

 Let’s take a look into sRGB vs Adobe RGB color spaces, and the description of these terms in photography.

-What Does Color Space Refer to?
+Comparing Srgb Vs Adobe Rgb: What Does Color Space Refer to?

 Every image displays a spectrum of color.
 Think of color space as a digital color palette.

 R-G-B stands for red-green-blue, the primary colors from which all colors are made.
-RGB is a convenient color model for computer graphics and is the standard when talking about colour in the digital world.
+RGB is a convenient color model for computer graphics and is the standard when talking about color in the digital world.

 Each pixel in a digital image is assigned an intensity value between 0 to 255.
 Millions of different colors can be rendered in a file with varying ratios of these three primary colors.